About The Photo Enforced Map Database Founded in 2001

 False Alarm?
 Making A Right Turn?
 Caught In The Intersection?

 To avoid photographing the vehicles of drivers who inadvertently get caught in the intersection, traffic engineers program the system to photograph only those vehicles that are moving in excess of a predetermined speed and that enter the intersection a predetermined time after the signal has turned red.
-The minimum speed criteria eliminates the possibility of issuing citations for vehicles making legal turns on red or those that are stopped in traffic before clearing the intersection.
+The minimum speed criteria eliminate the possibility of issuing citations for vehicles making legal turns on red or those that are stopped in traffic before clearing the intersection.
 Drivers who enter on yellow and find themselves in an intersection when the light changes to red are not photographed.
 The technology is intended to catch vehicles driven by motorists who intentionally enter an intersection after the signal has turned red.

 How Do Speed Cameras Work?